 I took my Hokas to New Zealand and loved running in them…until I didn’t.

 6 miles in to a 12 mile run along the Great Taste trail near Nelson, I realised that I had blisters in between my toes.
 Exactly at the point when we could turn around and head home, or push on to the end – either way I had to cover another 6 miles.
-(Sorry if you’re one of those people that hates feet and you now can’t unsee the above photo – but side note how pretty is my nail polish!)
+(Sorry if you’re one of those people that hates feet and you now can’t unsee the above photo)

 I thought it might have been sand in my socks from pre-run beach yoga but sadly it was because the shoes were too small.
 It was very sad – I love them but had to leave them in New Zealand with one of my cousins.
 It was even sadder that I then had to wear flip flops hiking in the Abel Tasman national park because my blisters were so bad and my feet were so painful!

-I run on a variety of trails and roads at home and love the idea of extra cushioning for my long runs around Henley, however these won’t be used for my speed or treadmill runs, for those I’ll stick to something a bit more minimalist.
+I run on a variety of trails and roads at home and love the idea of extra cushioning for my long runs, whilst still having the speed options from Hoka for track and treadmill workouts.
 I actually included the Hoka Clifton and Arahi in this guide to best shoes for easy runs and beginners.

 What are your thoughts on Hokas?
 Have you ever tried them?
 Would you??